klebgenomics/Kleborate/README.md

 #### Wzi gene allele (marker of capsule type)
 * The closest match amongst the _wzi_ alleles in the BIGSdb will be reported.
-* This is a marker of capsule (K) type, although there is not a 1-1 relationship between wzi allele and K type
+* This is a marker of capsule (K) type.
+Although there is not a 1-1 relationship between wzi allele and K type, if a strong association with a specific K type is known, this will be reported in the K column.
 * This can a handy way of spotting the virulence-associated types (wzi=K1, wzi2=K2, wzi5=K5); or spotting capsule switching within clones, e.g. you can tell which ST258 lineage you have from the wzi type (wzi154: the main lineage II; wzi29: recombinant lineage I; others: probably other recombinant lineages)
 * Note for proper capsule type prediction you should use our dedicated capsule typing tool [Kaptive](https://github.com/katholt/Kaptive)